DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-03.md

 I will put hostility between you and the woman, and between your offspring and her offspring.
 He will bruise your head, and you will bruise his heel."

 ###### v16
-To the woman he said, "I will greatly multiply your pain in childbirth.
+To the woman he said, "I will greatly multiply your pain in childbirth[^1].
 You will bear children in pain.
 Your desire will be for your husband, and he will rule over you."

 ###### v17
 To Adam he said, "Because you have listened to your wife's voice, and have eaten from the tree, about which I commanded you, saying, 'You shall not eat of it,' the ground is cursed for your sake.
 You will eat from it with much labor all the days of your life.